|

 They are gentle and affectionate dogs.
 Indeed, they were bred to love human beings and it shows.

-- Pit Bull have great temperaments!
-Pit Bulls score an 83.4% passing rate with the American Temperament Test Society.
+- Pit Bulls have great temperaments!
+Pit Bulls (American Pit Bull Terriers) score an 87.4% passing rate (as of April 2016) with the American Temperament Test Society.
+These temperament tests consist of putting a dog through a series of unexpected situations, some involving strangers.

 Any signs of unprovoked aggression or panic in these situations result in failure of the test.
 The achievement of Pit Bulls in this study disproves that they are inherently aggressive to people.